TUNA: A streamlined quantum chemistry program for atoms and diatomics: Calculation types

 \section{Calculation types}

 Beyond single point energies, TUNA can calculate optimised geometries, vibrational frequencies and \textit{ab initio} molecular dynamics trajectories with the velocity Verlet algorithm.
-There are also built-in calculation types to determine bond dissociation energies, ionisation potentials and electron affinities.
-Nuclear coordinate scans are available with a Matplotlib interface, and multiple potential energy surfaces can be overlaid on the same plot with the \texttt{ADDPLOT} keyword, an example shown in Figure \ref{fig:vibes}.
+There are also built-in calculation type keywords to determine bond dissociation energies, ionisation potentials and electron affinities.
+Nuclear coordinate scans are available with a Matplotlib interface, and multiple potential energy surfaces can be overlaid on the same plot with the \texttt{ADDPLOT} keyword for comparison, with examples shown in Figure \ref{fig:vibes} and Figure \ref{fig:absorbance-spectrum}.

 Geometry optimisations use Newton's method, which in one dimension reduces to a scalar step with no ambiguity in the search direction.
 Approximate Hessians are calculated by default to accelerate convergence, and ``exact'' Hessians can be requested.
 An exact Hessian is also calculated in a harmonic frequency calculation to determine the normal mode frequency by